sazima/ai-browser-extension/README.md

 ```
 Open GitHub user sazima's profile page and star one of their repos
 Check the weather in Singapore
-Search for the cheapest flight from Beijing to Shanghai tomorrow
-Fill out the registration form on this page
 ```

 The AI will show each step it's taking in real time.
 Click **■** to stop at any time.